 LendingTree examined how valuable American Airlines, Delta Air Lines, JetBlue, Southwest Airlines and United Airlines miles are.
-We found that American Airlines had the most valuable miles, worth $0.018 by our estimates.
-We also found that international flying is the best way to squeeze value out of your airline miles, offering more than 50% more value over domestic routes with some airlines.
+We found that American Airlines had the most valuable miles, worth $0.017 by our estimates.
+We also found that international flying is sometimes — but not always — the best way to squeeze value out of your airline miles, offering more value over domestic routes with some airlines.

-But when it comes to using your miles, United and JetBlue come out on top.
-Their miles were the best compared to other airlines when it came to factors like daily departures, ease of booking award flights and award availability.
+But when it comes to using your miles, Southwest, United and American Airlines come out on top.
+These airlines’ miles were the best compared to other airlines when it came to factors like daily departures, ease of booking award flights and award availability.

-We discovered that American’s miles are worth 29% more than average and 64% more than Delta’s miles, which are the least valuable of the group.
+We discovered that American’s miles are worth 31% more than average and 70% more than JetBlue’s miles, which are the least valuable of the group.

 Airline | Frequent Flyer Program | Average Value of One Mile | Compared to Average (%) |